SteveDoyle2/NASTRAN-95/um/intro.md

-   The material properties, obtained by reference to a materials properties table, include the elastic moduli, E and G, density, rho, and the thermal expansion coefficient, à, determined at the average temperature of the element.
+   The material properties, obtained by reference to a materials properties table, include the elastic moduli, E and G, density, rho, and the thermal expansion coefficient, +, determined at the average temperature of the element.

    The plane of the element is defined by two grid points, A and B, and a